dkvz/new-blog-poc/README.md

 In that case I can probably hack something together with a transition delay on visibility.

+- Change the background color to be similar to the header one
+- The JS that changes MENU to CLOSE should be bound the the checkbox

 # TODO
 - [ ] Opening the menu has to activate a global body overlay with JS.
 I'm going to use an attribute on body as I've already done in other projects.
 - [ ] Main hero title size has to be smaller on small screens.